Last Updated: December 12, 2024

 Unlike traditional 401(k) plans, safe harbor plans automatically pass a number of required tests that keep the plan tax-qualified and avoid other penalties and costs.
 For this reason, safe harbor plans can be a great choice for certain businesses that may have trouble passing nondiscrimination testing.
 For example, a family-owned or small business with more highly compensated employees relative to non-highly compensated employees may benefit from a safe harbor plan.

 Safe harbor plans are available to everyone at a company, including business owners who work for their company.
-With a safe harbor plan, employers can contribute the maximum annual deferral amount to their own 401(k) plan, which is $23,000 for 2024, and $30,500 with the addition of any catch-up contributions if aged 50 or over.
+With a safe harbor plan, employers can contribute the maximum annual deferral amount to their own 401(k) plan, which is $23,500 for 2025.
+With the addition of catch-up contributions, those 50 and older can contribute up to $31,000 and those 60-63 can contribute up to $34,750.

 Come tax time, employers will be able to maximize their tax benefits by deducting applicable employee and employer matching contributions for the company.
 Because many owners pay themselves out of their company’s profits, these savings can directly improve their bottom line.